Moussa Diarra (footballer, born 2000)

-Moussa Diarra (born 10 November 2000) is a professional footballer who plays for club Deportivo Alavés.
+Moussa Diarra (born 10 November 2000) is a professional footballer who plays for UAE Pro League club Al Wahda.
 Mainly a centre-back, he can also play as a left-back.
 Born in France, Diarra plays for the Mali national team.

 Club career

 Toulouse

 On 21 April 2019, Diarra signed his first professional contract with Toulouse.
 He made his professional debut with Toulouse in a 2–1 Coupe de la Ligue win over Chamois Niortais on 30 October 2019.

 On 14 May 2023, Diarra refused to participate in a Ligue 1 match against Nantes due to the game being part of a league-wide campaign against homophobia.
 He scored his first professional goal on 13 April 2024, in a 2–1 away win over Rennes.

 Alavés

 On 18 July 2024, Diarra joined La Liga side Deportivo Alavés on a four-year deal.

+Al Wahda

+In August 2026, Diarra left Alavés to join Emirati club Al Wahda, signing a three-year contract.
+The move brought an end to his two-year spell with the Spanish club, for whom he made 32 official appearances.

 International career

 Born in France, Diarra is Malian by descent.
 He was called up to the Mali national team for a set of friendlies in September 2022.

-On 2 January 2024, he was selected from the list of 27 Malian players selected by Éric Chelle to compete in the 2023 Africa Cup of Nations.
+On 2 January 2024, he was selected from the list of 27 Malian players called up by Éric Chelle for the 2023 Africa Cup of Nations.